Beside the Mountain

 Tips for adding fruit to muffins

-• When adding fruit to muffins size matters!
+• When adding fruit to muffins, I've found size matters!
 Smaller pieces will distribute more evenly and give flavor throughout the whole thing!
-If you are making muffins with berries choose the small or wild berries for this reason!
+If you are making muffins with berries, choose the small or wild berries for this reason!

-• If the fruit has a high moisture content let the fruit drain first!
-Place the pineapple, or peaches, or other fruit in a colander over a bowl and let the fruit drain for a while before adding it to the muffin batter.
+• If the fruit has a high moisture content or is coming from a can, let it drain first!
+Place the pineapple, peaches, or other fruit in a colander over a bowl and let the fruit drain before adding it to the muffin batter.
+Another option is to pat the fruit dry with a paper towel!
 This will prevent soggy muffins.

 • Use a flour coating to stop the fruit from sinking!
 Adding just a tablespoon of flour to coat the fruit can easily prevent the fruit from baking into the bottom of a muffin.
 The flour can also stop muffins from turning the color of the fruit.